ictr/covid19-outbreak-simulator/README.md

   --interval INTERVAL   Interval at which plugin is applied, it will assume a 0 starting time if --start is left unspecified.
   --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
                         Events that triggers this plug in.
-  --new-symptomatic-r0 NEW_SYMPTOMATIC_R0 [NEW_SYMPTOMATIC_R0 ...]
+  --susceptibility SUSCEPTIBILITY [SUSCEPTIBILITY ...]
+                        Weight of susceptibility.
+The default value is 1, meaning everyone is equally susceptible.
+With options such as "-- susceptibility nurse=1.2 patients=0.8" you can give weights to different groups of people so that they have higher or lower probabilities to be infected.
+  --symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]
-                        Updated production number of symptomatic infectors, should be specified as a single fixed number, or a range, and/or multipliers for different groups such as A=1.2.
+                        Production number of symptomatic infectors, should be specified as a single fixed number, or a range, and/or multipliers for different groups such as A=1.2.
 For example "--symptomatic-r0 1.4 2.8 nurse=1.2" means a general R0 ranging from 1.4 to 2.8, while nursed has a range from 1.4*1.2 and 2.8*1.2.
-  --new-asymptomatic-r0 NEW_ASYMPTOMATIC_R0 [NEW_ASYMPTOMATIC_R0 ...]
+  --asymptomatic-r0 ASYMPTOMATIC_R0 [ASYMPTOMATIC_R0 ...]
-                        Updated production number of asymptomatic infectors, should be specified as a single fixed number, or a range and/or multipliers for different groups
+                        Production number of asymptomatic infectors, should be specified as a single fixed number, or a range and/or multipliers for different groups --incubation-period INCUBATION_PERIOD [INCUBATION_PERIOD ...]
+                        Incubation period period, should be specified as "lognormal" followed by two numbers as mean and sigma, or "normal" followed by mean and sd, and/or multipliers for different groups.
+Default to "lognormal 1.621 0.418" --handle-symptomatic [HANDLE_SYMPTOMATIC [HANDLE_SYMPTOMATIC ...]]
+                        How to handle individuals who show symptom, which should be "keep" (stay in population), "remove" (remove from population), and "quarantine" (put aside until it recovers). all options can be followed by a "proportion", and quarantine can be specified as "quarantine_7" etc to specify duration of quarantine.
+Default to "remove", meaning all symptomatic cases will be removed from population.
+  --prop-asym-carriers [PROP_ASYM_CARRIERS [PROP_ASYM_CARRIERS ...]]
+                        Proportion of asymptomatic cases.
+You can specify a fix number, or two numbers as the lower and higher CI (95%) of the proportion.
+Default to 0.10 to 0.40.
+Multipliers can be specified to set proportion of asymptomatic carriers for particular groups.
 ```

 ### Plugin `stat`